GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/csharp/index.md

 ﻿# oxd-csharp
 ## Overview
-The following documentation demonstrates how to use the [oxd Client Software](https://oxd.gluu.org/) C# library to send users from a C# web application to an OpenID Connect Provider (OP), like the [Gluu Server](https://gluu.org/gluu-server) or Google, for login.
+The following documentation demonstrates how to use oxd's C# library to send users from a C# application to an OpenID Connect Provider (OP), like the [Gluu Server](https://gluu.org/gluu-server) or Google, for login.

 ## Sample Project
-Download the [Sample Project](https://github.com/GluuFederation/oxd-csharp/archive/3.1.1.zip) specific to this oxd C# library.
+Download a [Sample Project](https://github.com/GluuFederation/oxd-csharp/archive/3.1.1.zip) specific to this oxd-csharp library.

 ### System Requirements